phr0gger/3D-Rigid-Registration/README.md

 Calculates a homogeneous transform between two frames given a set of matched pairs of position measurements from the point of view of each of the reference frames.

-For comparison, Horn's method as implemented by Jack Hunt (https://github.com/JackHunt/HornsMethod) is included.
+For comparison, Arun's method is included as implemented by Jack Hunt (erroneously referred to as Horn's method by him, https://github.com/JackHunt/HornsMethod) is included.